dungltr/frontendsen/README.md

 + cd .. // to go to the parent folder of frontendsen

-+ vue init webpack frontend
++ vue init webpack frontendsen

 Following these steps: